synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 #### Chuck Body

 The chuck body is the main workholding component that interfaces with the headstock threads of a lathe.
 The body uses carriers to move jaws inward and outward to securely grip work.
 The carriers ride on a scroll gear and can be used in any combination of 1-4 jaw/carrier combinations.
+The scroll gear is driven by a spline gear which takes a key.
+Turning the key clockwise will tighten the jaws, and turning the key counterclockwise will expanded the jaws.

 <hr style="border-top: dashed 1px;">